British government response to the COVID-19 pandemic: Lifting the first lockdown and regional restrictions (April–September 2020)

 On 11 July 2020, the MPs urged the Prime Minister to clarify on wearing masks, after he hinted a day earlier that it could become compulsory to wear them in shops.

-In August, Scottish First Minister Nicola Sturgeon advocated for the rest of the UK to adopt the zero-COVID approach that Scotland and Northern Ireland were both pursuing.
+In August, Sturgeon advocated for the rest of the UK to adopt the zero-COVID approach that Scotland and Northern Ireland were both pursuing.

 On 9 September 2020, the British government announced the banning of social gatherings of more than six people, described as the "rule of six", which was to be implemented from 14 September, amidst rising cases of coronavirus.
 A £100 fine was initiated to be imposed on the people who fail to comply, doubling on each offence up to a maximum of £3,200.

 Lockdowns 2 and 3 (October 2020 – July 2021)

 Boris Johnson chose not to follow his scientific advisers' advice on 21 September when he did not introduce a short "circuit-breaker" lockdown as advised by SAGE.
 By 1 October 2020, around a quarter of the population of the United Kingdom, about 16.8 million people, were subject to local lockdown measures with some 23% of people in England, 76% of people in Wales and 32% of people in Scotland being in local lockdown.
 On 12 October, Johnson unveiled a three-tier approach for England, in which local authorities were divided into different levels of restrictions.
 An article in The Lancet suggested the localised restrictions were ineffective at reducing the spread of the disease.

 The Northern Ireland Executive introduced what it termed a "circuit breaker" lockdown on 16 October, lasting four weeks, across Northern Ireland.
 Schools were also closed for two of these weeks.
 Welsh First Minister Mark Drakeford announced a "firebreak lockdown" would be introduced across Wales between 23 October and 9 November in response to rising infection rates.
 The stay-at-home order forbade non-essential travel and closed many economic sectors.
 Nicola Sturgeon also announced a new four-tier regional restriction system to apply across Scotland on 29 October.

 Johnson announced in a press conference on 31 October that England would enter a second national lockdown which would go on for four weeks.
 He said that to prevent a "medical and moral disaster" for the NHS, the lockdown would begin on 5 November when non-essential shops and hospitality will close, but, unlike the first lockdown, schools, colleges and universities will stay open.

 On 23 November, the government published a new enhanced tier system which applied in England following the end of the second lockdown period on 2 December.
 On 16 December Johnson said that restrictions would be relaxed for five days over the Christmas period.
 That same day, the Health Secretary Matt Hancock announced that a new COVID-19 strain had been discovered, which was named VUI-202012/01.